Cyclists hit by orchard spray near Hastings, Johnny Appleseed fined $14,000 - NZ Herald

-A Hastings orchard has been fined $14,000 for an illegal agrichemical spray drift after pair of cyclists were covered in chemical spray.
+A Hastings orchard has been fined $14,000 for an illegal agrichemical spray drift after two cyclists were covered in chemical spray.

 Johnny Appleseed Holdings Ltd pleaded guilty in the Hastings District Court on Wednesday to discharging agrichemicals into the air on September 23, 2019.

-Two cyclists were riding along a path bordering an orchard in Otene Rd, Hastings, while a spray operator employed by Johnny Appleseed was spraying the orchard.
+The cyclists were riding along a path bordering an orchard in Otene Rd, Hastings, while a spray operator employed by Johnny Appleseed was working in the orchard.

-A Hawke's Bay Regional Council environmental officer attended the scene after the pair, who were covered in spray, wetting their hair despite the helmets, made a complaint.
+A Hawke's Bay Regional Council environmental officer attended the scene after the pair, who were covered in spray, wetting their hair despite their helmets, made a complaint.

 The officers observed two orchard sprayers operating in gusty wind, with spray clearly seen blowing over the path and Otene Rd, despite not having any signs on the pathway that spraying was in progress.

-The agrichemicals the cyclists came into contact with were Calibra (a fertiliser), Folicur (a fungicide classified as hazardous), Mantrac (a fertilizer classified as hazardous) and Pristine (a fungicide classified as hazardous).
+The agrichemicals the cyclists came into contact with were Calibra (a fertiliser), Folicur (a fungicide classified as hazardous), Mantrac (a fertiliser classified as hazardous) and Pristine (a fungicide classified as hazardous).

 Judge Melinda Dickey fined the company $14,000 for the breach of the Hawke's Bay Regional Resource Management Plan.